What it does

 Greencoat has already forecast a 6.94p payout for 2019 underpinned by the majority of its windfarm investments having ROC (Renewable obligation certificates) certification.

 Under the grandfathering arrangements for renewable ROCs, getting on for half of the firm’s revenue is “fixed” until a 2037 cut off, with the other half linked to wholesale electricity prices.

-Although ROCs dominate the portfolio, Greencoat latest is already preparing for life without subsidies.
+Although ROCs dominate the portfolio, Greencoat is already preparing for life without subsidies.

-The 75% stake in Tom Nan Clach cost £126mln with the development set to be handed over to Greencoat in July.
+The 75% stake in Tom Nan Clach cost £126mln with the development handed over to Greencoat in July.

 What was different with this deal was that rather than ROCs, a 15-year contract for difference (CFD) fixes the power price received.